Timișoara

 - Physical experience5/10

-A unified 60-minute ticket (5 lei) enables free transfers across tram, bus, and trolleybus via contactless payment, though vaporetto and rail services remain separate with no daily fare capping.
+A unified 60-minute ticket (4 lei) enables free transfers across tram, bus, trolleybus and, since April 2025, the vaporetto via contactless payment, though CFR rail remains separate with no daily fare capping.

 ?